Developer-N/CSRPT/README.md

 ## License

-Copyright (C) 2019-2020  Android Persian Calendar Developers
+Copyright (C) 2019-2021  Namoo Developer Group

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by